 - 1. EVACUATE (Run) if you can safely do so, run as fast as you can.
 Have an escape route and plan in mind.
-If outside, use buildings, trees, shrubs, and cars as cover.
+If outside, use buildings, trees, cars, or other substantial objects as cover.
 Leave your belongings behind.
 If you can get away from the immediate area of danger, summon help and warn others. - 2.
 HIDE OUT (Hide) If you decide to hide, consider the area in which you are hiding.
 Hide where you are out of the aggressor's view.
 Stay as quiet and calm as possible.
 Block entry to your hiding place and lock the doors (if possible).
 Silence all electronic devices. - 3.
 TAKE ACTION (Fight) Only do this as a last resort and only when your life is in imminent danger.
-If you choose to confront the aggressor, use all manner of materials at hand as weapons, including books, chairs, or any object near at hand.
+If you choose to confront the aggressor, use all manner of materials at hand as weapons, such as books or chairs.
 Act with physical aggression and throw items at the aggressor.
 You can choose to play dead if other victims are around you.
 Do not give your position away or stand-up until Public Safety or civil authorities give an "all-clear" signal.